Cavalier King Charles Spaniels

 Syringomyelia and patellar luxation (AKA luxating patella) are two other conditions to which Cavalier King Charles Spaniels and English Toy Spaniels are prone.

-Syringomyelia and Chiari-like malformation in Cavalier King Charles Spaniels and English Toy Spaniels can usually be managed with pain-relief medications.
+• Syringomyelia is a condition where pockets of fluid form in the spine due to an abnormality in the bones where the spine and skull meet, called a Chiari-like malformation.
+Syringomyelia and Chiari-like malformations in Cavalier King Charles Spaniels and English Toy Spaniels can usually be managed with pain-relief medications.
 Surgery can be an option, though these types of surgeries have a fairly high failure rate.

 Surgery for patellar luxation can be expensive, costing anywhere from $1,500 to $5,000 per knee.